altv-crc/crc-login/README.md

 1. Listen for `crc-login-finish` event.

-When a bearer token is passed from a `client` you will get general Discord information through an `alt.on` event.
+When a bearer token is passed from a `client` you will get general account information through an `alt.on` event.

 You should be listening to this event from some other resource.